-What is the Emergencies Act, which Canada invoked in response to Canada’s trucker protests?
+What is the Emergencies Act, which Trudeau invoked against Canada’s trucker protests?

 “The blockades are harming our economy and endangering public safety,” Trudeau, flanked by several top cabinet ministers, told reporters at a news conference in Ottawa.
 “We cannot and will not allow illegal and dangerous activities to continue.”

-What started in late January as a self-styled “Freedom Convoy” of demonstrators opposed to vaccine mandates for cross-border truckers has metastasized into demonstrations against all coronavirus measures and Trudeau.
-They’ve drawn some far-right agitators, rippled across Canada and inspired copycats abroad.
+What started in late January as a self-styled “Freedom Convoy” of demonstrators opposed to vaccine mandates for cross-border truckers has metastasized into protests against all coronavirus measures and Trudeau.
+The protests have drawn some far-right agitators, rippled across Canada and inspired copycats abroad.

 Here’s what you need to know about the Emergencies Act and what could happen next.